DiscipledChurch/MultipliCDP/readme.md

 ## Release Target
 **February 2017**
-We are working hard to deliver an adequte MVP - minimum viable product - that is stable, secure and meets the _basic_ needs of any size church or ministry.
+We are working hard to deliver an adequate MVP - minimum viable product - that is stable, secure and meets the _basic_ needs of any size church or ministry.
 After the initial release, we will continue to deliver additional components to the application.

-**Minimum Viable Product**
+**Minimum Viable Product (0.0.1 Alpha)**
   1. Basic Person/Family Management
   2. User Management
   3. Mass e-mail Messaging